pzentenoe/vault-101/labs/lab-03.md

 ## Overview

-In this lab, you will learn how to create a MySQL user dynamically when your app need it.
+In this lab, you will learn how to create a MySQL credential dynamically when your app need it.

 ## Duration